SB 707: California’s Textile EPR Law Explained

 • Wholesalers (if none of the above are in the state).

+These requirements apply to any entity placing covered products on the California market, regardless of whether the company has a physical presence in the state.
+This includes e-commerce and direct-to-consumer sales shipped into California.
 It should be noted that SB 707 excludes secondhand sellers and sellers with less than one million dollars ($1,000,000) in annual aggregate global turnover.

 The State will adopt regulations to implement SB 707 by July 1, 2028, with full rollout by July 1, 2030.
 Producers or the PRO must submit and annually update a list of brands of covered products that each producer sells, distributes, imports, or offers for sale in the state.